johan-bh/Social-Data---Final-Project/index.markdown

 #### Limitations and Considerations:
 While **UrbanShield NYC** provides an innovative approach to enhancing nighttime safety, there are inherent limitations to consider:

 1. **Accuracy of Crime Data**: The geolocation of certain crimes in the NYPD dataset is not always exact, as locations are often reported at the nearest police precinct to maintain victim anonymity.
 I.e the footnotes of the NYDP complaint dataset states that rape incidents are geolocated at the nearest NYDP precint.
 This can lead to a slight distortion in crime mapping, potentially affecting the accuracy of the suggested safe routes.
+If you select rape as the crime of interest (and female since there's more female victims) and toggle on the NYDP markers you'll see that there all hotspots are next to a NYPD precinct.
+Thus, while you'd intuitively steer clear of the red spots but in specific instance you might actually be safer going through them.

 2. **Changing Criminal Patterns**: Criminals may adapt their strategies in response to shifts in public behavior influenced by tools like ours or through the use of predictive policing strategies.
 This could lead to changes in crime patterns over time, which means continuous updates and model recalibrations are necessary to maintain the tool's effectiveness.